REVIEW: Study Questions for Essential Information

 4. Can a crossing be a Situation of Uncertainty at one time and a Situation of Confidence at another? (

 5. Are there any rules or guidelines for figuring out whether you are in a Situation of Uncertainty for gap judgment, other than carefully observing how well you can hear or see the vehicles?

 That is, are there any features of crossings (such as hills and bends in the street, width of the crossing, speed of traffic,

 etc.) that we know can predict whether or not there is a Situation of Uncertainty for gap judgment?

 6. How can we recognize Situations of Uncertainty?

 7. Can we rely on crossing strategies such as starting to cross with a car that was waiting at the stop sign on the parallel street beside us?

-12. Should the TMAD be used to assess crossings?
+12. Should crossings be assessed?
 (Review)